 As an anthropologist, Ben Orlove has conducted field work in the Peruvian Andes since the 1970s and carried out research in East Africa, the Italian Alps, and Aboriginal Australia.
 His early work focused on agriculture, fisheries, and rangelands.
 More recently, he has studied climate change and glacier retreat, with an emphasis on water, natural hazards, and the loss of iconic landscapes.
 In addition to numerous academic articles and books, he has published a memoir and a book of travel writing.

-Orlove teaches in the Department of Earth and Environmental Sciences Master’s Program in Climate and Society, for which he also serves as associate director.
+Orlove teaches in the Department of Earth and Environmental Sciences Master’s Program in Climate and Society, for which he also serves as co-director.
 He is a senior research scientist at the IRI, and one of four co-directors of the Center for Research in Environmental Decisions.